OSGeo/gdal/doc/source/programs/gdal_vector_sort.rst

    * hilbert : default method.
 Geometries are sorted according to the Hilbert code of the center point of their bounding box
    * strtree : Geometries are sorted by constructing a sort-tile-recursive tree using the GEOS library and performing a depth-first iteration.

+.. option:: --use-tempfile

+   Write the input features to a temporary file from which they can be read in sorted order.
+Avoids the need to load the entire input layer into memory.

 Examples
 --------